 France has an extensive network of cultural centres around the world that offer french language courses helping to make it one of the most widely spoken languages.
 It is one of the official languages used at the United Nations and European Union institutions as well as many other inter-governmental and non-governmental organisations worldwide.
 French companies operating across the world provide jobs in a wide range of fields including industry, media, sport and tourism, for example.

-Learning French not only develops your communication and thinking skills it broadens your perspective and gives you the chance to explore a different culture.
+Learning GCSE French not only develops your communication and thinking skills it broadens your perspective and gives you the chance to explore a different culture.
 You will also find it easier to go on to learn other latin-based Romance Languages like Spanish, Italian and Portuguese.

 Which syllabus do we follow?